davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 *Note that the _subject JSON property of the reviews is playing double-duty here - it is defining the subject of the property-values within the nested JSON objects for the reviews, and it is defining the values of the 'member' property for the outer JSON object that represents the collection.*

 In this example, we forced the programmer to complicate the representation of the collection with an extra level of nesting.
-However, it's quite likely that she would have needed to be done anyway.
+However, it's quite likely that she would have needed to do this anyway.
 Suppose for example, that we decide to record other information for the collection, like the time of the last update, or the number of entries - there are many plausible property values for a collection.
 The simplest way of adding these properties is to organize the data the way we have shown.

 Hopefully we have convinced you that our conversion to the RDF data model has preserved the simplicity and intuitiveness of the JSON a programmer originally came up with and that the changes we imposed were pretty desirable ones anyway.